specklesystems/speckle-docs/viewer/filtering-example.md

 ```ts
 const properties: PropertyInfo[] = await viewer.getObjectProperties();
 ```
-With properties avaiable, we can now do some color filtering!
+With properties available, we can now do some color filtering!
 ```ts
 /** Find the 'level.name' property info*/
 const propertyInfo: PropertyInfo = properties.find((value) => {